JoanAlegreCamps/TFG_Joan_Alegre/README.md

 3. Track a single ROI with Fiji
     Use the track_cell_macro.ijm macro to:

    Measure fluorescence in green and red channels (channels 2 and 3) Use track_cell_macro.jim to measure and save the ROIs

 4. Measure ROI over time
-    Use measure_intensity_over_time.ijm to:

-          Measure the selected ROI in each timepoint (e.g., over 90 frames).
+    Use measure_intensity_over_time.ijm to measure the selected ROI in each timepoint (e.g., over 90 frames).

-    Use measure_all_rois_over_time.ijm to:

-          Automatically loop over all saved ROIs and extract intensity values frame-by-frame.
+    Use measure_all_rois_over_time.ijm to automatically loop over all saved ROIs and extract intensity values frame-by-frame.

 5. Clean up and separate fluorescence measurements (Python)
     ```bash